ThierrySans/CSCD27/tutorials/08/README.md

 Assuming that we hack into their server and download their (lame) database of unsalted passwords.
 We roughly estimates that:

-- computing a hash and comparing it with a given one takes 10^(-9) seconds
+- computing a hash takes 10^(-9) seconds
 - a table lookup takes 10^(-3) seconds (regardless the size of the table)
+- testing whether two hashes are equal takes no time

 4. For all types of attack, how long would it take to: